jansppenrade2/Docker-Container-Updater/README.md

 ## Configuration

-The Docker Container Auto-Update script uses a configuration file, which is by default located at `/usr/local/etc/container_update/container_update.ini`.
+The Docker Container Auto-Update script **now uses a configuration file**, which is by default located at `/usr/local/etc/container_update/container_update.ini`.
 This file contains all the settings and parameters necessary for the script to run.
 You can customize the configuration file according to your requirements by editing it and entering the desired values.

 | Section     | Parameter                                   | Description                                                                                                   | Default Value                                             | Possible Values                                           |
 |-------------|---------------------------------------------|---------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|-----------------------------------------------------------|